jatin99/jatin99.github.io/Readme.md

--Implemented thorough manual testing strategies for the application, ensuring seamless user experience and functionality across various devices which gave 20% improvement in overall software stability and performance
+-Implemented thorough manual testing strategies for the application, ensuring seamless user experience and functionality across various devices which gave
+<b>20% improvement in overall software stability and performance</b>

--Guided and trained 5 Junior QA team members on test automation best practices, resulting in a 40% decrease in test execution time and a 25% increase in test coverage
+-Guided and trained 5 Junior QA team members on test automation best practices, resulting in a  <b>40% decrease in test execution time and a 25% increase in test coverage </b>

--Engineered automation scripts using Selenium and Java to increase testing efficiency, resulting in a 40% reduction in manual testing time and a 25% increase in test coverage
+-Engineered automation scripts using Selenium and Java to increase testing efficiency, resulting in a<b> 40% reduction in manual testing time and a 25% increase in test coverage</b>

 ## 💻 Framework WalkThrough